 Role Play ONE

 Student A. You are the Queen of England.
-You are bored with your job.
-Your husband is an alcoholic disaster who spends all day chatting up the attractive chambermaids at the palace.
-You have become good friends with a 55-year old businessman Raji Fred.
+Your husband is an alcoholic who spends all day chatting up the attractive chambermaids at the palace.
+You are good friends with a 55-year old businessman Raji Fred.
 He is extremely rich and influential and very attractive too.
 You would love to have a romance with him.
-You have invited him to your palace in Balmoral to talk to him about the wedding of your niece Lady Sara Winthorpe.
-She is going to get married to Raji’s son.
+You have invited him to your palace in Balmoral to talk about the wedding of your niece Lady Sara Winthorpe.
+She is getting married to Raji’s son.
 Your real intention is to seduce hunky Raji.
 Don’t let him distract you with talk about the wedding.
 You need romance, affection and possibly a new husband.
-But don’t forget, you are the Queen of England, and you have to keep the image of respectability.
+But don’t forget, you are the Queen of England, and you have to keep an image of respectability.

 Student B. You are Raji Fred, a rich, noble, decent businessman.
-Your diligent hard work and industry have made you extremely wealthy and influential.
-You have become good friends with the Queen of England, a friendship you wish to nurture.
-The only problem is that she fancies you.
-That is, she thinks you are very attractive and desirable.
+You are extremely rich and influential.
+You are good friends with the Queen of England.
+The only problem is that she fancies you; that is, she thinks you are very attractive.
 You like her as a friend and businesswoman, but you aren’t considering a relationship.
 She is the Queen of England!
 She has invited you to Balmoral Palace to discuss arrangements for the marriage between your son Ali and her niece Lady Sara Winthorpe.
-You are both sat in armchairs in the magnificent palace.
-You must insist that arrangements are made for transport, the correct ceremonial route, family photographs, press releases and a million other important issues.
+You must insist that arrangements are made for transport, the correct ceremonial route, family photographs, press releases and other important issues.
 Don’t let her start talking about romance.
-She’s not your type, and besides, she always smells of gin and tonic, the poor old woman.
+She’s not your type, and besides, she always smells of gin and tonic.